dchudz/BayesGLM/Readme.md

 This package aims to bring convenient Bayesian GLMs (and other GLM-like models) to Python, with the help of [Patsy](https://patsy.readthedocs.org/en/latest/), [Stan](http://mc-stan.org/), and [PyStan](https://pystan.readthedocs.org/en/latest/).

+Stan is a very flexible modeling language with a state-of-the-art sampler.
+This package aims to use Stan's power to make Bayesian GLMs (and other GLM-like models) available to users, without the need to write Stan code, by generating appropriate Stan code for each model and fitting the model using Stan.

 Here are some examples:

 ```